Lumakras

 Lumakras may cause serious side effects, including:

 - Liver problems.
-Lumakras may cause abnormal liver blood test results.
-Your healthcare provider should do blood tests before starting, and during treatment to check your liver function.
-Tell your healthcare provider right way if you get any signs or symptoms of liver problems, including:
+Abnormal liver blood tests are common with Lumakras and can sometimes be severe.
+Your healthcare provider should do blood tests before starting and during treatment with Lumakras to check your liver function.
+Tell your healthcare provider right away if you develop any signs or symptoms of liver problems, including:

 - your skin or the white part of your eyes turns yellow (jaundice)